How to Convert Discovery Calls

 7. CLOSE the deal (or get another call on the calendar)

 No matter what, while you have your prospective client on the phone (or video), be sure to close the deal.
 Ideally, this means with a confirmation from your prospective lead that they want to purchase a package.
 At that moment, you’ll want to collect their relevant information (name, email, etc) and a credit card for billing.
 Healthie providers can create their client’s profile directly through the platform, and automatically move prospective leads through the new client on-boarding process.
+To get started with a free account today, click here.

 Does your client want to think your proposal over?
 That’s ok too.
 But don’t hang up without getting a follow-up call on the calendar.
 Tell them you’ll book a time in your schedule (a few days later or later in the week) to follow-up.
 Often times, clients may need several “touch points,” before feeling confident enough to book your services.
 By following up for another session, and adding your prospective lead to an automated email marketing campaign, you can build up on those touch points needed to convert this lead.